andydevs/roject/README.md

 extension: "h"
 ```

+Roject uses the [General](http://andydevs.github.io/general) templating library for file and string templates.
+FileMakers use general templates, project information, and command line arguments to create files of specific types.
+File templates are located in the `templates` directory (which is set using config [as mentioned above](#config))

 The `file` method is passed a name (used to call the maker via the command line arguments), and a hash of options, which should include the following:

 |    Key    |                     Description                     |